Academic Progress Policy

 If, as part of the appeal process, it is determined that the student should be able to meet the SAP standards by the end of the semester they are on probation status, an academic plan is not required.
 If it is determined that the student will require more than one semester to meet SAP standards, an academic plan must be developed with the Vice President for Academic Affairs.
 If the appeal is approved, the student is placed on probation status.
 In addition, the student’s progress will be measured at the end of each semester to determine if the student is meeting the requirements of the academic plan.
 If the student is meeting the requirements of the academic plan, the student is eligible to receive federal aid as long as the student continues to meet the requirements of the plan.
 Students who fail to meet the requirements of the academic plan will have their aid suspended for the following semester.

 The Financial Aid Satisfactory Academic Progress Appeal Form is available in the financial aid office.
 The appeal form describes the documentation needed for the appeal to be considered.
 Incomplete appeal forms will not be reviewed.
 Appeals will be reviewed for circumstances beyond the reasonable control of the student that prevented the student from maintaining satisfactory academic progress.
 Examples include personal illness or accident, or serious illness or death within the immediate family.
 If the appeal is denied, the student’s aid will not be reinstated.
 The student will be informed in writing of the action taken on their appeal.
-Note that a student may submit a maximum of three appeals during their time of study at Emmaus Bible College.
+Note that a student may submit a maximum of three appeals during their time of study at Emmaus University.

 Reinstatement of Financial Aid